 - (Optional) On the Changelog page, you can see recent changes that have been made to the application settings, by date, user, and the type of change that was made.

 - (Optional) Click Workflow to set up a request and approval work flow for this application.
-See Configuring a request and approval workflow for more information.
+See Request and approval workflow overview for more information.